charles-carlson/learn-security-examples/dos/dos.md

 Answer the following:

-1. Briefly explain the potential vulnerabilities in **insecure.ts** that can lead to a DoS attack.
+1. Briefly explain the potential vulnerabilities in **insecure.ts** that can lead to a DoS attack. insecure.ts does not use a rate limiter for how many requests can be sent, also does not sanitize query data and directly uses req data in the db query.
 2. Briefly explain how a malicious attacker can exploit them.
+The attack can send out any number of requests to the server that are invalid and cause a crash
-3. Briefly explain the defensive techniques used in **secure.ts** to prevent the DoS vulnerability?
+3. Briefly explain the defensive techniques used in **secure.ts** to prevent the DoS vulnerability? secure.ts usees a rateLimiter middleware to ensure that the route being requested, cannot be done more than a set number of times and adds a timer for the next time you can send a request.